thecrazymage/Mentorship/Lesson_25/README.md

 # Lesson 25: Transformers 1

-In this class, we began to go over the concept of Transformers.
+In this class, we began to go over the concept of transformers.

 Transformers material:
 1. [source](https://jalammar.github.io/illustrated-transformer/)